gj00713082003/A-Voyage-into-the-LLMs/README.md

 # A Voyage into LLMs: From Inception to Mastery

 Welcome to the SoC project 'A Voyage into LLMs: From Inception to Mastery'.
-Here we're going to delve deep into NLP and LLMs and cover all the aspects starting from the basics with no prerequisites involved.
+Here we're going to delve deep into NLP and LLMs and cover all the aspects, starting from the basics, with no prerequisites involved.

 ## About the project

-The project will aim on covering LLMs and NLP from the basics while going into depth of each topic for better understanding.
+The project will aim to cover LLMs and NLP from the basics while going into depth on each topic for better understanding.
 Throughout this project, mentees will dive into Python libraries such as Numpy, Pandas, and PyTorch, while exploring deep learning concepts.

+## Projects
+-  Sentiment_Analysis
+-  Digit_Classification
+-
 ## Tentative Timeline

-- Week 1: Pandas, NumPy and basics of Python
+-  Pandas, NumPy, and basics of Python
-- Week 2: Text Processing and Embeddings
+-  Text Processing and Embeddings
-- Week 3: Introduction to Neural Networks
+-  Introduction to Neural Networks
-- Week 4: RNNs, LSTMs, GRUs
+-  RNNs, LSTMs, GRUs
-- Week 5: Attention Mechanism
+-  Attention Mechanism
-- Week 6: Transformers + Hugging Face
+-  Transformers + Hugging Face
-- Week 7: Fine-tuning pretrained models + RAG Model + LangChain
+-  Fine-tuning pretrained models + RAG Model + LangChain
-- Week 8: Final Project

 ## Skills and Libraries.